nilostolte/OpenGL-GLSL/README.md

 process the programs are built using [Ninja](https://ninja-build.org/) building tool.
 Ninja is a very simple buiding tool that substitute makefiles with several advantages, particularly of being very efficient.

+In this implementation GLFW and Glad are used, and all [exemples](https://github.com/nilostolte/OpenGL/tree/main/glfw-3.3.8/examples) are to be built with C compiler using this configuration.
+The examples are located inside [glfw-3.3.8](https://github.com/nilostolte/OpenGL/tree/main/glfw-3.3.8) directory, because they use GLFW library.
+The first two examples were dowloaded from the web and modified for the installed configuration.
+The third example is a C++ example rewritten in C, with objective to simplify GLSL shader programming.
+For that a vertex shader with two triangles forming a rectangle (quad) is implemented to be used to display fragment shaders inside.

+In [shaders](https://github.com/nilostolte/OpenGL/tree/main/glfw-3.3.8/examples/shaders) directory, the examples use a modified version of the third example.
+For example, the rectangle (quad) is expanded to the size of the viewport in order to show the fragment shaders in full window.
+The objective here is to implement in C, fragment shaders previously developed using web shader editors.

+The fragment shaders developed on [Shadertoy](https://www.shadertoy.com/) online shader editor can be used here with only few modifications.

 ## How to Start

 Download this repository, for example, in the zip format and copy its content into an Explorer window located at the place chose to store the development kit as well as the other tools to be used.
 Keep this Explorer window opened for further use below.
 This repository contain some empty directories that are placeholders for the software to be dowloaded as follows.

+Alternatively, place the development kit somewhere else.
+For that, after copying this repository somewhere in the hard drive, just delete [w64devkit](https://github.com/nilostolte/OpenGL/tree/main/w64devkit) directory, and set the environment path to the complete path of "w64devkit/bin."

 ## Installing w64devkit